Information Center (800) 917-0043 or firstname.lastname@example.org

 Where Can I Get the Application for this Exemption?

-The application which is called 'Anaerobic Digester Notice of Intent to Operate under Terms and Conditions for Solid Waste Permit Exemption per SSB5797', is online and can be downloaded at https://fortress.wa.gov/ecy/publications/summarypages/ecy070356.html.
+The application which is called 'Anaerobic Digester Notice of Intent to Operate under Terms and Conditions for Solid Waste Permit Exemption per SSB5797', is online and can be accessed at https://fortress.wa.gov/ecy/publications/summarypages/ecy070356.html.

 Do I Need to Include Anything with my Application?